Novacer/SubTite-add-subtitles-to-videos/README.md

 $ bazel build --config=gcc-prod //subttiler/cli:cli    # Build CLI in release mode using GCC
 ```

-Building the GUI requires QT5 to be installed on your machine.
-On windows specifically, we expect the path to be similar to
+Building the GUI requires QT 5 to be installed on your machine.
+On windows specifically, we expect the path to be somewhat similar to
 ```
 C:\Qt\5.15.2\msvc2019_64\... etc
 ```